 So far, we’ve mainly discussed phase interferences as problems to be solved.
 In truth, phase cancellation isn’t inherently a bad thing but merely an acoustical artifact that you can manipulate in several ways.
 Sure, steering clear or correcting phase cancellation is one way to deal with this phenomenon.

 However, if you know what you’re doing and what you want from your mix, you can use phase cancellation as another mixing tool.
 For example, manipulating the phase relationship between guitar tracks can allow you to shape the resultant track’s tone (the same goes for the tone of any instrument or vocal), akin to a filter EQ.
-Specific devices (i.e., Neve Portico 5016 and Phazer by Radial) contain phase-shifting circuits that let you pick and choose the frequencies you want to boost while still canceling out for unique tone-shaping possibilities.
+Specific devices (i.e., Neve Portico 5016 and Phazer by Radial) contain phase-shifting circuits that let you pick and choose certain frequencies you want to boost while still canceling out for unique tone-shaping possibilities.

-It’s Just a Phase
+Summing Up: It’s Just a Phase

 We all go through phases, and so does every sound wave out there.
 As such, phase concerns will appear in any production you work on.
 What’s important is understanding why these interferences occur and what to do about them.
 The more you understand and pay attention to audio phase, the better your mixes will be, and the fewer surprises you’ll run into when collapsing a stereo track into mono.
 So be vigilant, use the knowledge and tools available to you, and try not to get fazed by phase.